ClarkGuilty/Qt-stamp-visualizer/README.md

 optional arguments:
--h, --help                          show help message and exit -l GRIDSIZE, --gridsize GRIDSIZE    Number of stamps per side of the mosaic --printname, --no-printname         Whether to print the name when you click
+-h, --help                          show help message and exit -l GRIDSIZE, --gridsize GRIDSIZE    Number of stamps per side on the mosaic --printname, --no-printname         Whether to print the filename when you click
                                     (default: False)
 --page PAGE                         Initial page --resize, --no-resize               Set to allow the resizing of the stamps
-                                    with the window. (default: False) --fits, --no-fits                   Specify whether the images to classify are fits or png/jp(e)g. (default: True)
+                                    with the window (default: False) --fits, --no-fits                   Specify whether the images to classify are fits or png/jp(e)g (default: True)
 ```
-- `left click` to mark a stamp as a (potential) gravitational lens.
+- `left click` to mark a stamp as a gravitational lens candidate.
 - `shift+left` click to mark a stamp as *interesting*.
 - `left click` on an already marked stamp to undo the classification.